 Benzodiazepines are habit-forming.
 Millions of people have gotten addicted to these medications.
 Even when having a prescription for this medication, you still have a risk of developing an addiction to it.
 There are many drug interactions that everyone should know about.
 At the lowest dose, some people have become addicted to benzodiazepines.
 There are also side effects ranging from mild to severe.
 When trying to get off from this medication, you may experience withdrawal symptoms as well.
 Caution should be taken for anyone who uses benzodiazepines.

 Have you become addicted to benzodiazepines?
 If so, you can enroll into an addiction treatment program.
 You can get the help that is needed to overcome that addiction.
-This drug can be dangerous, especially for those who already struggle with substance abuse or addiction.
+This drug can be dangerous, especially for those who already struggle with substance use disorder or addiction.
 Keep in mind there are alternatives to using this medication.
 Talk to your doctor about them today.
 If you need rehab center help, make the call today.